celery/celery/docs/userguide/security.rst

 been tampered with.
 See `Message Signing`_ for information on how to make the broker connection more trustworthy.

-The first line of defence should be to put a firewall in front of the broker, allowing only white-listed machines to access it.
+The first line of defense should be to put a firewall in front of the broker, allowing only white-listed machines to access it.

 Keep in mind that both firewall misconfiguration, and temporarily disabling